EU Journeys

 abuse, and the procedures for reporting concerns.
 The CPP is circulated and

-• Safe Program Design: Activities involving children are planned with risk
+explained so that everyone understands their responsibilities. • Safe Program Design: Activities involving children are planned with risk

 mitigation in mind.
 Adequate supervision ratios are maintained (ensuring an